trampgeek/moodle-qtype_coderunner/README.md

 specifier: these must precede the sprintf format specifier, which then becomes mandatory.
 For example, to display a Mark Fraction column in the form `0.74 out of 1.00`, a column format specifier of `["Mark Fraction", "awarded", "mark", "%.2f out of %.2f"]` could be used.

+### HTML formatted columns

-As a further special case, a format of `%h` means that the test result field should be taken as ready-to-output HTML and should not be subject to further processing; this is usually useful only with custom-grader templates that generate HTML output, such as SVG graphics, but we have also used it in questions where the output from the student's program was HTML.
+As a special case, a format
+of `%h` means that the test result field should be taken as ready-to-output HTML and should not be subject to further processing; this can be useful with custom-grader templates that generate HTML output, such as SVG graphics, and we have also used it in questions where the output from the student's program was HTML.
+A third use is with the diff filter, explained in the following section.

+### Extended column specifier syntax

+It was stated above that the values to be formatted by the format string (if given) were fields from the TestResult object.
+This is a slight simplification.
+The syntax actually allows for expressions of the form:

+        filter(testResultField [,testResultField]... )

+where `filter` is the name of a built-in filter function that filters the given testResult field(s) in some way.
+Currently the only such built-in filter function is `diff`: it takes two test result fields as parameters and returns an HTML string that represents the first test field with embedded HTML &lt;ins&gt; and <&lt;del&gt; elements that show the insertions and deletions necessary to convert the first field into the second.
+This is intended for use with the `Expected` and `Got` fields, so the student can easily see where their output is wrong.
+It is used by the default result column display if an ExactMatch grader is used (see below).

+If the diff filter is being used, the column specifier should have exactly three elements: the column header, the diff expression and a format specifier of '%h'.

+The stylesheet by default displays &lt;del&gt; content in the same style as the surrounding text and hides the &lt;ins&gt; content so that the first field is displayed verbatim.
+If the question does not earn full marks, a "Show differences" button is added at the end of the results table.
+When this is clicked, any &lt;del&gt; content is highlighted. &lt;ins&gt; content remains hidden.
+With the default settings (see below) the highlighting in the *Expected* column thus shows what is missing in the *Got* column, while the highlighting in the *Got* column shows additional text that shouldn't be present.

+Other filter functions may be added in the future if demand arises.

+### Default result columns

+The default value of *result_columns* for questions using an ExactMatch grader is

+`[["Test", "testcode"],
+["Input", "stdin"], ["Expected", "diff(expected, got)", "%h"], ["Got", "diff(got, expected)", "%h"]]`.

+Otherwise the default value is:

-The default value of *result_columns* is `[["Test", "testcode"], ["Input", "stdin"], ["Expected", "expected"], ["Got", "got"]]`.
+`[["Test", "testcode"], ["Input", "stdin"], ["Expected", "expected"], ["Got", "got"]]`.